Saint Sava: Autocephaly and church organization

-Upon his return to Serbia, he was engaged in the organization of the Serbian Church, especially regarding the structure of bishoprics, those that were situated on locales at the sensitive border with the Roman Catholic West.
+Upon his return to Serbia, he was engaged in the organization of the Serbian Church, especially regarding the structure of bishoprics, those that were situated on locales at the sensitive border with the Catholic West.
 At the assembly in Žiča in 1219, Sava "chose, from his pupils, God-understanding and God-fearing and honorable men, who were able in managing by divine laws and by the tradition of the Holy Apostles, and keep the apparitions of the holy God-bearing fathers.
 And he consecrated them and made them bishops" (Domentijan).
 Sava gave the newly appointed bishops law books and sent them to bishoprics in all parts of Serbia.
 It is unclear how many bishoprics he founded.
 The following bishoprics were under his administration: Zeta (Zetska), seated at Monastery of Holy Archangel Michael in Prevlaka near Kotor; Hum (Humska), seated at Monastery of the Holy Mother of God in Ston; Dabar, seated at Monastery of St. Nicholas on the Lim; Moravica, seated at Monastery of St. Achillius in the Moravica region; Budimlja, seated at Monastery of St. George; Toplica, seated at Monastery of St. Nicholas in the Toplica region; Hvosno, seated at Monastery of the Holy Mother of God in the Hvosno region; Žiča, seated at Žiča, the seat of the Church; Raška, seated at Monastery of Holy Apostles Peter and Paul in Peć; Lipljan, seated at Lipljan; Prizren, seated at Prizren.
 Among his bishops were Ilarion and Metodije.
 In the same year Sava published the Zakonopravilo (or "St. Sava's Nomocanon"), the first constitution of Serbia; thus the Serbs acquired both forms of independence: political and religious.